 Step Four: Cook the Lentil Mixture

 Pour the lentil mixture into a medium-size, heavy-bottomed saucepan.
-Whisk in the remaining water and optional salt until blended.
+Whisk in the remaining (room temperature) water and optional salt until blended.

-Whisk over medium-high heat for 6 to 8 minutes until the mixture is thick, glossy and coats the bottom of the pan (turn heat down to medium, as needed–the batter starts to bubble up hot bits).
+Whisk over medium-high heat for 6 to 8 minutes until the mixture is VERY THICK, glossy and coats the bottom of the pan (turn heat down to medium, as needed–the batter starts to bubble up hot bits).
+The mixture will glob onto the whisk when it is lifted from the pan.

 Step Five: Pour Lentil Batter into Pan